HMS Starr (1805): Napoleonic Wars

 Fisher sailed Meteor to the Baltic.
 There, she participated in operations against Zuid-Beveland, at the siege of Danzic, and at the blockade of the Scheldt.
 At Danzig, Meteor joined Swedish and Russian gunboats in an attack on the French garrison.
 Meteor pressed the attack, coming in close under the shore batteries and the bombardment damaged many houses, both directly and through subsequent fires.
 The allies succeeded in capturing a point, which would enable them to close the city to resupply by sea even without maintaining a naval blockade.
 One Russian gunboat was sunk and in all, the allies lost about 200 men.
 The Duke of Wurtemburg mentioned Fisher's intrepidity to Tsar Alexander.

 War of 1812

 On 12 August 1812, and Meteor captured the American vessels Cuba, Caliban, Cygnet, Edward, Galen, and Halcyon.
 (Note: Prize money was payable in November 1815.
 A first-class share amounted to £360 2s 3d; a sixth-class share, the amount allotted to an ordinary seaman, was worth £3 11s 7d.
 For an ordinary seaman this would amount to some three months' wages.)

-Meteor was part of a squadron that on 2 June 1814 sailed from the Garonne, carrying 2500 troops under the command of Major General Ross to invade the United States.
+Meteor was part of a squadron that on 2 June 1814 sailed from the Garonne, carrying 2500 troops under the command of Major General Ross to attack the United States.

 On 19 February 1814 Samuel Roberts took command of Meteor.
 He then sailed her from the Garonne to North America as an escort to a detachment of troops under Major-General Ross.